smarizvi110/university-community-marriage-platform/README.md

 Each repository is independent, allowing for flexibility in development and deployment:
 - **Backend**: Developed in Rust with Axum and SQLx.
 - **Legal Documents**: Essential policies for user data, conduct, and legal compliance.

-Check each repository for specific setup instructions and contributing guidelines.